 The facial swelling usually is hard, but incision reveals a mass of pinkish gray, foul-smelling necrotic tissue, or greenish gray tissue debris, depending on the age of the lesion.
 The nasal and facial bones become involved, and facial deformity may be marked.

+Because teeth clipping is no longer routinely practiced, necrotic rhinitis has reduced in significance.
 Prevention is directed toward avoiding injuries to the mouth and snout, improving pig processing techniques, and improving sanitation.
 When the disease occurs repeatedly, needle teeth should be clipped carefully.

 If necrotic rhinitis is advanced, treatment may not be advisable.
 Early surgical intervention and packing the cavity with sulfonamide or tincture of iodine may be useful.
 In young pigs, sulfamethazine given PO is of value.